u-Bocu/silver_claw_project/README.md

 # Module wide design decisions
 - 15/06/2022 - Global architecture (M.REMOND)<br>
     Silver Claw must be a service using the main camera to control the mouse on the main screen.
 This service is composed of two architectures:
     - A Python script using a Machine Learning module to detect the hand.
-(May be replaced by a C++ in the future.)
+(May be replaced by a C++ DLL in the future.)
     - A Rust main program controlling the mouse accordingly.

     An installer should be available at some point.